Andy1978/octave-arduino/README.md

 This is a basic implementation of the Matlab toolkit extension.

-It attempts to provide the same function calls as the Matlab toolkit, as well as additional functionality, **HOWEVER**, it is not binary compatible with matlab. (ie: you must program the arduino with the GNU octave code to commuicate with the octave arduino toolkit).
+It attempts to provide the same function calls as the Matlab toolkit, as well as additional functionality, **HOWEVER**, it is not binary compatible with Matlab. (ie: you must program the arduino with the GNU octave code to communicate with the octave arduino toolkit).

 Requirements